 Trailer for the witty and wry 2015 film Maraviglioso Boccaccio directed by veteran Italian film directors Paolo and Vittorio Taviani (1:34 minutes):

-A humorous scene from Maraviglioso Boccaccio featuring Carolina Crescentini as Isabetta, a wayward novice.
-Also featured is Paola Cortellesi as the convent’s hypocritical superior.
-(3.02 minutes):
+A scene from Maraviglioso Boccaccio featuring Carolina Crescentini as Isabetta, a wayward novice.
+Featured is Paola Cortellesi as the convent’s superior.
+(3.02 minutes)